Stop going to church.

 But if you aren’t there, how will you receive these things?

 God didn’t create us to live separately from one another or isolate ourselves.
-In fact, He warns against it in Proverbs 18:1, which says, “A man who isolates himself seeks his own desire; he rages against all wise judgment” (NKJV).
+In fact, He warns against it in Proverbs 18:1, which says, “A man who isolates himself seeks his own desire; he rages against all wise judgement” (NKJV).

 If you think popping in and out of church and neglecting to develop relationships with your brothers and sisters in Christ is “good enough,” you’re missing it.
 Sometimes it’s a lack of commitment to the things of God.
 Still, others avoid forging great friendships within the church walls because of past experiences.